-Variance #1: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the shared access and driveway, rather than Hwy 26, a state highway with a 55-mph speed limit.
+Variance #2: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the front yard, rather than in a side yard facing and providing access to the intersection of Hwy 26 and SE Vista Loop Drive, streets that are designed to accommodate vehicular traffic traveling at a higher speed than a local street.
 Approval of the variance to Sec.
-17.82.020(A)-(D) will allow the future home to be built without compromising functional use and design, while still following the SFR zoning regulations.
+17.82.020(A)-(C) will allow the future home to be built without compromising functional use and design, while still following the SFR zoning regulations.
 Also, as described in (A) above, these constraints were not of the applicant's making and are circumstances of which the applicant has no control other than to obtain a variance.

-Variance #2: The triangular shape and narrow width (sandwiched between collector and arterial roadways) of the parent property on SE Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the original subdivision design and resulted in significant topographic constraint between the site (Lot 24) and Hwy 26.
-As a result, the lot has frontage on SE Vista Loop Drive, resulting in a through lot, as defined in the Sandy Development Code.
-The topographic relief between the rear property line and the edge of pavement of Hwy 26 is significant (40-50% downslope) and the distance between the two is ±50 feet.
-As a result, it is impractical for individual property owners to maintain the steep highway right-of-way area adjacent to their rear-yard fence and instead, the Timber Grove HOA is planned to provide maintenance in this area.
-Additionally, pedestrian paths and access points will provide access from the interior of the subdivision to the sidewalk along Hwy 26.
+Variance #3: The triangular shape and narrow width (sandwiched between collector and arterial roadways) of the parent property on SE Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the original subdivision design.
+As a result, the lot has a rear lot line adjacent to the intersection of Hwy 26 and SE Vista Loop Drive and a front lot line adjacent to the shared access lane on Lot 24 that connects to Metolius Avenue.
+As a result, it is impractical for individual property owners to maintain the right-of-way area adjacent to their rear-yard fence and instead, the Timber Grove HOA is planned to provide maintenance in this area.
+Additionally, there are pedestrian paths and access points that will provide access from the interior of the subdivision to the sidewalks along Hwy 26 and SE Vista Loop Drive.
 For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is appropriate.
 As described in (A) above, these constraints were not of the applicant's making and are circumstances of which the applicant has no control other than to obtain a variance.